TunahanIbis/Kodluyoruz-JavaScript-Course/Worksheet 1/README.md

 * It returns "<b>You Fail</b>" if the letter grade is FF.

-* If the student is failing the lecturei then the output text gets printed in red.
+* In this condition, the output text gets printed in red.

 ![FailTest](https://github.com/user-attachments/assets/2d4281d7-30f0-4d85-9372-22715f24a9c4)